-- Contact the Vice President for Academic Affairs to answer questions and to assist with the request. - Prepare application for credit by experience identifying course petitioned for credit. - Each application/portfolio must include a written justification by the student. - Prepare portfolio documenting experience, which should include, but is not limited to the following: - Previous education related to course; - Previous work experience, military, etc. including dates, titles, job descriptions; In-service training workshops, including dates, topics, certificates, or transcripts: - o Professional certificates, licenses; and - Letter from employers, volunteer agencies, regulatory agencies supporting experience.
+- Contact the Vice President for Academic Affairs to answer questions and to assist with the request. - Prepare application for credit by experience identifying course petitioned for credit. - Each application/portfolio must include a written justification by the student.

-Return application form to the Vice President for Academic Affairs.
+- Prepare portfolio documenting experience, which should include, but is not limited to the following: - Previous education related to course; - Previous work experience, military, etc. including dates, titles, job descriptions; In-service training workshops, including dates, topics, certificates, or transcripts; - o Professional certificates, licenses; and - Letter from employers, volunteer agencies, regulatory agencies supporting experience. - Return application form to the Vice President for Academic Affairs.

 The first three (3) credit hours for experience that are approved will be free.
 For any credits beyond the first three (3), students will be required to pay \$10 per credit hour granted, which will be transcripted.
 Only credits that are approved as "credit for experience" will be charged a fee.
+Credit earned through experience will be placed on the student's permanent record when the number of hours earned in residence equals the number of credits earned by examination.
+Course credit will be listed on the student's transcript along with the course number, title, and the grade "CR."
+A footnote will indicate that the credit was obtained by experience.
 Students are to consult with their advisors regarding "credit for experience" and complete the application form.
 The Vice President for Academic Affairs will have the final authority in approving credit for experience.